The Government Procurement Review: Australia

-In addition to the above, Australia has been an observer of the World Trade Organization (WTO) Agreement on Government Procurement (GPA) since 4 June 1996.
-On 5 April 2019, Australia submitted its instrument of accession to the WTO, and the GPA entered into force for Australia on 5 May 2019.
-Australia's membership of the GPA provides Australian businesses with reciprocal, legally binding access to government procurement markets of all current GPA members (currently 48 members worth approximately A$2.3 trillion each year).
-China is expected to join alongside several other countries in the near future.
+The World Trade Organization Agreement on Government Procurement (GPA) entered into force for Australia on 5 May 2019.
+Australia's membership of the GPA provides Australian businesses with reciprocal, legally binding access to the government procurement markets of all current GPA members.
 Through the GPA, Australia is able to access markets where it does not have free trade agreements and other new opportunities.

 ii Fundamental procurement principles

 Procurement rules generally require that contracts be awarded to the bid demonstrating the best value for money and otherwise satisfying the conditions of participation.
 As an example, the principles for procurement set out in the CPRs are to apply the core rule of achieving value for money.
 This is supported by requirements in the CPRs to: